adeepbiswas/WakeWordDetection/README.md

 ```shell
 pip install -r requirements.txt
 ```

-Tested using Tensorflow 2.4.0rc1 with CUDA 11.

-**Note**: Installing the correct Tensorflow version is important for reproducibility!
-Using more recent versions of Tensorflow results in small accuracy differences each time the model is evaluated.
-This might be due to a change in how the random seed generator is implemented, and therefore changes the sampling of the "unknown"  keyword class.

 ## Model
 The Keyword-Transformer model is defined [here](kws_streaming/models/kws_transformer.py).
 It takes the mel scale spectrogram as input, which has shape 98 x 40 using the default settings, corresponding to the 98 time windows with 40 frequency coefficients.